joemoose/dungeoneers.d20/docs/equipment.md

 After all the uses are marked off, the item is depleted and removed from your inventory.

 Unless specified otherwise, all items have three uses.
-If other equipment is used in such a way that could break or deplete it, the GM may ask you to either mark one usage or roll **d6**; on a **1 or 2**, mark a use.
+If other equipment is used in such a way that could damage or deplete it, the GM may ask you to either mark one usage or roll **d6**; on a **1 or 2**, mark a use.

-Usage can be repaired on some gear, such as weapons and armor, for 10% of the original cost per point of use removed.
+Usage can be repaired on most gear, such as weapons and armor, for 10% of the original cost per point of use removed.

 ## Armor